Timothy C. Hain, MD • Page last modified: September 12, 2017

 A medication for diabetes, Metformin, reduces absorption of B12 (Tagney et al, 2009).

-B12 deficiency is usually detected through a B12 level.
+B12 deficiency is usually detected through a B12 blood level.
 Typical lower limits of normal are 200 pg/ml.
 Levels between 150 and 300 should be confirmed with secondary surrogate markers (see following).
 A CBC test may show macrocytic anemia.
 This is not required for diagnosis, and the absence of anemia should not dissuade the physician from considering B12 deficiency.
+We prefer patients to have B12 of around 500, and will often suggest oral supplements when it is lower.

 Because B12 is stored in the liver, it takes about 2 years following a sudden cessation of intake for signs of deficiency to arise.